Lemonnik6484/GNOME-Iconer/README.md

 | 1.20(.1)  |      ✅       |  ⭐️   |    ❌     |
 | 1.19.0-2  |      ✅       |   ✅   |    ❌     |
 |  1.18.X   |      ❌       |   ✅   |    ❌     |

 ✅ - Supported
 ⭐️ - Workaround
 ❌ - Not Planned

-⭐️Workaround versions work create a separate `.desktop` entry for each minecraft version.
-That's because I can't modify WM Class because of *stupid* early loading screen on newer forge and older neoforge versions :(
+⭐️Workaround versions work by creating a separate `.desktop` entry for each minecraft version.
+As I can't modify WM Class because of *stupid* early loading screen on newer forge and older neoforge versions :(